Rationality for subclasses of 321-avoiding permutations: Domino and Omnibus Encodings

-The conditions (PC) and (SAC) together guarantee the uniqueness of the omnibus encoding (of gridded permutations).
-We prove this momentarily, after demonstrating how to compute the omnibus encoding from the domino factors for the example shown in Figure~\ref{fig-example-permutations-decomposition-domino}.
+The conditions (PC) and (SAC) together guarantee the existence and uniqueness of the omnibus encoding (of gridded permutations).
+We prove uniqueness momentarily, after demonstrating existence by showing how to compute the omnibus encoding from the domino factors for the example shown in Figure~\ref{fig-example-permutations-decomposition-domino}.
 Having written one domino factor $d_i$, in the next row we copy the occurrences of $i+1$, and then insert the occurrences of $i+2$ as far to the left as possible, subject to the requirement that the word in that row is $d_{i+1}$.

-By way of proving the uniqueness of the omnibus encoding, we establish that every word of positive integers satisfying the small ascent condition is uniquely determined by its projections to pairs of consecutive integers.
+Clearly this procedure can be performed for the set of domino factors of any gridded $321$-avoiding permutation $\pi^\gridded$, and thus every such gridded permutation has at least one omnibus encoding.
+To establish uniqueness, we show that every word of positive integers satisfying the small ascent condition is uniquely determined by its projections to pairs of consecutive integers.

-\begin{proposition} If the words $u,w\in\mathbb{P}^*$ both satisfy the small ascent condition, $\eval{u}^{\{1\}}=\eval{w}^{\{1\}}$, and $\eval{u}^{\{i,i+1\}}=\eval{w}^{\{i,i+1\}}$ for every positive integer $i$, then $u=w$. \end{proposition} \begin{proof} For a positive integer $k$, let $[k] = \{1, 2,\dots, k\}$.
+\begin{proposition} If the words $u,w\in\mathbb{P}^\ast$ both satisfy the small ascent condition, $\eval{u}^{\{1\}}=\eval{w}^{\{1\}}$, and $\eval{u}^{\{i,i+1\}}=\eval{w}^{\{i,i+1\}}$ for every positive integer $i$, then $u=w$. \end{proposition} \begin{proof} For a positive integer $k$, let $[k] = \{1, 2,\dots, k\}$.
 We prove inductively that under the hypotheses of the proposition, we have $\eval{u}^{[i]} = \eval{w}^{[i]}$ for all $i\geq 1$.
 The hypotheses give the base case of $i=1$.
 Suppose now that $\eval{u}^{[i]} = \eval{w}^{[i]}$ for some $i\ge 1$ and consider any occurrence of $i+1$ in $\eval{u}^{[i+1]}$.
 If this $i+1$ has any smaller elements to its left, then the rightmost such must equal $i$ owing to the small ascent condition.
 Therefore $\eval{u}^{[i+1]}$ is formed from $\eval{u}^{[i]}$ by inserting all occurrences of $i+1$ correctly according to $\eval{u}^{\{i,i+1\}}$ and as far to the left as possible subject to this constraint.
 Since $\eval{w}^{[i+1]}$ is formed from $\eval{w}^{[i]}$ by the same rule and since both $\eval{u}^{[i]} = \eval{w}^{[i]}$ and $\eval{u}^{\{i,i+1\}} = \eval{w}^{\{i,i+1\}}$ it follows that $\eval{u}^{[i+1]} = \eval{w}^{[i+1]}$, completing the proof. \end{proof}